cert-manager/website/content/docs/usage/README.md

 There are several use cases and methods for requesting certificates through cert-manager:

-- [Certificate Resources](./certificate.md): The simplest and most common method for requesting signed certificates.
 - [Securing Ingress Resources](./ingress.md): A method to secure ingress resources in your cluster.
 - [Securing OpenFaaS functions](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/):